onerobotics/go-fanuc/README.md

 # go-fanuc

-go-fanuc is a Go client library for accessing FANUC robots over HTTP.
+go-fanuc is a Go library for working with FANUC robot data.
-The plan is to eventually support alternative clients (e.g. a filesystem client).

 ## Usage

-    import "github.com/onerobotics/go-fanuc/fanuc"

-Construct a new FANUC client, then use the various services on the client to access different parts of the FANUC robot.
-For example:
+Construct a new FANUC client, then use its methods to get data.

-    c := fanuc.NewClient("127.0.0.101")
+    import (
+    	fanuc "github.com/onerobotics/go-fanuc"
+    )

-    numregs, err := c.GetNumericRegisters()
+    c, err := fanuc.NewHTTPClient("127.0.0.101", 500)
+    // or fanuc.NewFileClient("./path/to/backup/dir")
     if err != nil {
-    	panic(err)
+    	return err
     }

+    numregs, err := c.NumericRegisters()
+    if err != nil {
+    	return err
+    }

     for _, r := range numregs {
-    	fmt.Println(r.String())
+    	fmt.Println(r)
     }